Skip to main content

 Key Takeaway

-This case demonstrates that peer review reports, while powerful tools for insurance companies, can be successfully challenged.
-Healthcare providers must ensure their treating physicians submit detailed affidavits that specifically address and rebut the peer reviewer’s conclusions, rather than simply restating treatment necessity in general terms.
+This case demonstrates that peer review reports, while powerful tools for insurance companies, can be successfully challenged through properly structured medical rebuttals.
+Healthcare providers must ensure their treating physicians submit detailed affidavits that specifically address and rebut the peer reviewer’s conclusions point by point, documenting clinical findings and treatment responses that the paper review failed to adequately consider.
+The treating physician’s direct patient contact and longitudinal observation provide evidentiary advantages that, when properly articulated, create triable issues of fact precluding summary judgment on medical necessity grounds.

 Legal Update (February 2026): Since this 2015 post, New York’s no-fault insurance regulations under Section 5106 have undergone several amendments, particularly regarding peer review procedures, medical necessity standards, and documentation requirements for rebutting denials.
 Practitioners should verify current provisions of the Insurance Regulations and recent appellate decisions, as both substantive standards and procedural requirements for challenging peer review determinations may have evolved significantly.